How to Use the Command 'git annex' (with Examples)

 Explanation:

-• path/to/file_or_directory: Specifies the path to the file or directory for which the status should be shown.
+• path/to/file_or_directory: Indicates the specific file or directory you want to check the status for.

 Code: